ido90/Rewards-Deterioration-Detection/README.md

 ### Test statistic
 The natural statistic for comparison of rewards between two groups of episodes is the mean reward.

-We suggest to replace the simple mean with a weighted mean.
+We suggest to replace the simple mean with **a weighted mean**.
-We use the reference dataset to estimate the covariance matrix of the rewards (that is, the variance of the rewards in every times-step, and the correlation between different time-steps), and we define the weights to be the sums of the rows of the inverse covariance matrix.
+We use the reference dataset to estimate the covariance matrix of the rewards (that is, the variance of the rewards in every times-step, and the correlation between different time-steps), and we **define the weights to be the sums of the rows of the inverse covariance matrix**.

 We proved that:
-* If \[the deterioration in the rewards is uniform over the time-steps\] and \[the rewards are multivariate-normal\], then this test is optimal (in terms of statistical power).
+* If \[the deterioration in the rewards is uniform over the time-steps\] and \[the rewards are multivariate-normal\], then this test is **optimal** (in terms of statistical power).
   - We also suggest a near-optimal test for a certain case of non-uniform degradation (see "partial degradation" in the paper).
 * Without the normality assumption, the test is still better than the simple mean.
   - We also show how much better: roughly speaking, the advantage increases along with the heterogeneity of the eigenvalues of the covariance matrix.